Queer Sexuality and Identity in the Qur'an and Hadith

 As for the issue of whether Muhammad himself expressly acknowledged that some people by nature are incapable of heterosexuality, thus being natural eunuchs, consider the following ahadith.

 The Statement of the Prophet, peace be upon him: "Whoever is able to perform coitus should get married, for it helps him lower his gaze and use his private parts in the best way."
-And should he get married who does not have the ability to consummate a marriage?
+And should he get married who does not have a desire for conjugal intercourse?

 (3) Narrated 'Alqama: [...]
 I heard [Abdullah] saying [to Uthman]: [...]
 The Prophet, peace be upon him, once said to us: "O young men!
-Whoever among you is able to perform coitus, he should get married, and whoever is not able, should abstain, because for him it is a harm."
+Whoever among you is able to perform coitus, he should get married, and whoever is not able, should abstain, because it will unnerve him."

 The Arabic of the last sentence is: يا مَعْشَرَ الشَّبابِ مَن اسْتَطاعَ مِنْكُم الباءَةَ فَلْيَتَزَوَّجْ، وَمَنْ لَمْ يَستَطِيع فَعَلَيْهِ بالصَّوْم، فإنَّهُ لَهُ وِجاءٌ